stevenstuff/FuelCellStoreTool/README.md

 # FuelCellStoreTool
- Tool to scrape, filter, and search products by specification
+ Tool to scrape, filter, and search products from fuelcellstore.com by specification

  Run search.py to update the item list in data/raw_dump.json